figment/sims4exmod/README.md

 	Source code will not be provided for this because its a hack.

   * Next, copy scripts.ini to 'Documents\Electronic Arts\The Sims 4\Mods'
-    This is a helper file for winmm.dll holding information required to
+    This is a helper file for winmm.dll holding information required to patch the game to actually load the python files.

   * This file does some code modification to load any scripts in the mods folder.
     Basically it searches for the pattern "ex\ex.zip" and calls 'import ex'